 The I-Start system is designed to improve and secure cranking also to provide a longer service life for the batteries even if deep-cycled by the consumers.
-The I Start system avoid discharge the

 The I-Start system avoid discharge the batteries when the bus is not used for a time, this is supported by the main switch function when the ignition key is in (I) position.
 With I-Start system the body loads can be active for a longer period without the risk of affecting the crank ability because the starter batteries are protected from draining.
-For more information related to I-Start system, see separate operating instructions: "I-Start".
+For more information related to I-Start system, see separate operating instructions: "I-Start"